stronnag/mwptools/src/samples/crsf/README.md

 ### Replay

-To replay into mwp:
+To replay a capture file into mwp:

-* Start mwp using a UDP port (40042 is the default for the replay script)
+* Start mwp using a UDP port (40042 is a random port number)
 ```
   mwp -d udp://:40042 -a
 ```
-* Start the replay tool, using the same port number:
+* Start the mwp log replay tool, using the same port number:
 ```
-  # Using default port, else -u PORT_NO
+  # Note we must also specific the target host here (localhost)
-  ./crsf_to_udp.rb crsf_raw.log
+  mwp-log-replay -d udp://localhost:40042 crsf_raw.log
 ```

 ### Dump Data